-Wrexham is a sizeable small city in north Wales.
-While less known internationally than Cardiff or Swansea, it is a busy regional town based on administrative, business, educational, and health services.
+Wrexham is a sizeable, small city in north Wales.
+Less known internationally than Cardiff or Swansea, it is a busy regional administrative, commercial, educational, and health centre.

-A famous lager brewery was built there, no, not quite the first in Britain, that seems to have been the Austro-Bavarian lager brewery in Tottenham, London whose ad I included yesterday.
+A famous lager brewery was built there, not quite the first in Britain, that seems to have been the Austro-Bavarian lager brewery in Tottenham, London whose ad I discussed yesterday.

-A cluster of lager breweries started up in the U.K. between 1880 and 1885, the latter year was the founding of famous Tennent’s in Scotland.
-There were trials with lager in Britain earlier in the 19th century, but Austro-Bavarian is considered the first purpose-built, commercial-scale lager plant.
+A cluster of lager breweries started up in the U.K. between 1880 and 1885.
+In 1885 famous Tennent’s in Scotland was founded.
+There were trials with lager in the UK earlier in the 19th century, but Austro-Bavarian is considered the first purpose-built, commercial-scale lager brewer.

-Still, Wrexham’s beer was famous because it lasted so long, all the way to 2000.
+Still, Wrexham’s beer was famous because it lasted long, until 2000.
 One way or another it inspired similar beers in the 1900s, by then many from English ale and porter brewers.

 Our interest in beer and distilled spirits history is multi-facteted.
 We like the social and business side, the wider contexts, the technical side, all of it.
 But primarily we are interested in palate.
 What did beer and spirits taste like in the 1800s?

 To get at that, and it is most worthwhile to try even if the results are never a certainty, there are two ways, sometimes connected.
 One way is to study everything about how a drink was made and then make reasoned inferences.